rotundasoftware/cartero/README.md

 $ cartero <viewsDir> <outputDir> [options]
 ```

-You will also need to use a Cartero hook in your web application to return the assets needed by each view.
-A hook is currently available for node.js but one can quickly be developed for any server side environment.
+You will also need to use a Cartero hook in your web application to return the assets needed by each view at run time.
+A hook is currently only available for node.js but one can quickly be developed for any server side environment.

 ## Command line options